Get

 • Clicker training – This can actually be considered a form of positive reinforcement training, as it uses a clicker or other noise-making device to signal when the dog has performed the desired action or exhibited the desired behavior.
 Then, the dog is given a reward for the behavior.

-• Electronic training – This is a problematic training method for many, as it relies on an electric shock collar to deliver a shock when the dog is exhibiting an undesired behavior.
+• Electronic training – This is a controversial training method for many, as it relies on an electric shock collar to deliver a shock when the dog is exhibiting an undesired behavior.
 It can be stressful for dogs and has been shown to increase anxiety rather than calm your dog.

 • Relationship-based training – This training method works to strengthen the bond between the human and the pet.
 It rewards positive behaviors and controls the environment to limit unwanted behaviors.
 It increases difficulty gradually, allowing your dog to adjust and learn at a rate that is comfortable for them.